|

 Discover the beautiful region of the Central Highlands of Mexico from the saddle!

-This program includes full day rides to off the beaten paths destinations in the Central Highlands.
+This program includes full day rides to off the beaten path destinations in the Central Highlands.
 Learn about the way of life of local people while riding through beautiful landscapes, far away from the crowds!

 Progressive Ride (no camping)